top of page

 But the reality of the process did not align with that expectation.

 Ideas did not settle.
 Approaches did not fully resolve.
 A growing recognition emerged that a clear or finished outcome might not be reached within the time available.
-With that came a deeper discomfort, the possibility of not getting it right.
+With that came deeper discomfort emerging from the possibility of not getting it right.

 At one point, the idea of presenting the work as it was, unresolved, felt closer to the truth.
+I had a whole heap of scissor-hacked, printed, reworked, annotated, A4 sheets of paper that held my workings and attempts, below my desk.
 The carrier bag bin, filled with discarded materials, began to stand out as a possible response.
 It held the effort, the thinking and the attempts that had not yet formed into something complete.
+But was I brave enough to show a bag of paper rubbish?

 There was hesitation.
 Questions surfaced around how this might be perceived, what it might suggest about professionalism, and whether it would be recognised as a valid form of evaluation.
 There was also a more personal concern: how this might be viewed by my own creative community.
 That concern was not unfamiliar.
 The Creative Agents had expressed similar worries about how they would be seen by the communities where they live and work.
 In conversation with one agent, we spoke directly about the possibility of not arriving at a 'palatable' outcome and what that might mean for how the work was understood.

-In response, more time was given.
+In response, I gave myself more time.
 Work extended beyond what had been contracted.
 I recognise that I did this, and I was told that some of the Creative Agents had done the same.
 This is not something I feel ashamed of, but it is something I recognise as part of a wider pattern within the creative arts, where care, commitment and uncertainty can lead to overextension.

 The decision was made not to present the unresolved work, revealing just how strong the pressure is to produce something that appears complete and acceptable.